PranayShirodkar/obstacle-detection-and-avoidance/README.md

 <img src="./reports/A_star_path.png" alt="drawing" width="300"/>

 A* algorithm does not consider the proximity of the path to obstacles.
 In a maritime environment the USV should maintain a safe distance from obstacles.
-For this we use Voronoi diagrams to find safe paths (safe paths in blue, unsafe paths in grey), and Dijkstra path planning to find the shortest path available:
+For this we use Voronoi diagrams to find safe paths (blue is safe path, grey is unsafe path), and Dijkstra path planning to find the shortest path available:

 <img src="./reports/VD_path.png" alt="drawing" width="300"/>